-Replacing coal with natural gas for power generation has been a significant driver in this success, leading to a 30% decrease of GHG emissions since 2005.(2)

-Shifting from coal to natural gas resulted in the U.S. reaching its 2025 emissions reduction target (the EPA's response to the Paris Agreement under the Obama administration) eight years faster than projected.(3)
+Replacing coal with natural gas for power generation has been a significant driver in this success, leading to a 30% decrease of GHG emissions since 2005.
+And, shift from coal to natural gas resulted in the U.S. reaching its 2025 emissions reduction target eight years faster than projected.